 - Recommendation based on a product similar to the product a customer was surfing for in real-time

-Each of the above has been extensively explained in part one of this blog post in theory so all you now have to do is to use your newly built recommender system using the Neo4j platform to throw up recommendations for the shoppers using the fictitious e-commerce firm.
+Each of the above has been extensively explained in part one of this blog post in theory, so all you now have to do is use your newly built recommender system on the Neo4j platform to generate recommendations for shoppers at the fictitious e-commerce firm.

 Use Cases of Recommendation Engine

-To get a better idea of the Neo4j’s versatility in terms of graph database applications let us look at its use cases:
+To get a better idea of Neo4j's versatility in terms of graph database applications, let us look at its use cases:

 Movie Recommendation Engine:

-Due to the fast retrieval speed of Neo4j, the EA team used it to extract the data and then used that data to train the machine learning model to speed up the extraction process.
+Because of Neo4j's fast retrieval, the EA team used it to extract data, then trained a machine learning model on that data to speed up the extraction process.

 After generating the recommendations, our team stored them in the respective movie nodes.
-So, while showing the recommendation on the website, it used Noe4j for faster extraction and showed the respective recommendation for the given movie.
+When displaying the recommendation on the website, it used Neo4j to accelerate extraction and displayed the corresponding recommendation for the given movie.

-Thus, Neo4j makes it easy to make an item to item collaborative model.
-Due to graphical schema and using cipher queries on user nodes of given schema, it is easy to find recommendations based on the users who watched the given movie, also watched the recommended movies.
+Thus, Neo4j makes it easy to create an item-to-item collaborative model.
+Due to the graphical schema and the use of cipher queries on user nodes of the given schema, it is easy to find recommendations for users who watched the given movie and also watched the recommended movies.

 This model was injected into the movie recommendation website (client-side).
-It covered all the movies from all over the world with recommendations that cater to the taste of the user.
+It covered movies from all over the world, with recommendations tailored to the user's taste.

 Telecommunication: